tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/RefundsSDK.md

 linkTitle: "Voids and Refunds SDK"
 date: 2021-03-29T11:15:44-05:00
 description: >
   This feature allows you to request the cancellation ou the refund of the transactions authorized ou charged.
-You can create the refund request using the _Refund_ ou _Void_ method according to the status of the transaction.
+You can create the refund request using the _Refund_ ou _Void_ method according to the status da transação.
 weight: 100
 tags: ["subtopic"]
 ---

-To integrate with Voids and Refunds SDK, target your request to the following URLs according to your environment.
+To integrate with Voids and Refunds SDK, direcione sua solicitação para as seguintes URLs de acordo com seu ambiente.

 {{< tabs tabTotal="2" tabID="1" tabName1="Java" tabName2="PHP" >}}
 {{< tab tabNum="1" >}}